 Researchers from Lund University have recently developed an innovative approach to the surgical excision of lung tumors.
-They have combined tiny nanoparticles with a new surgical technique that explicitly target lung tumors.
+They have combined tiny nanoparticles with a new surgical technique that explicitly targets lung tumors.

 Lung cancer patients receive high doses of chemotherapy drugs that are widely disseminated through their systemic circulation resulting in grueling side effects on major organs.
 Although researchers are continuously developing newer modalities of therapy targeted for lung cancer, their efficacy is limited due to the difficulty in delivering these agents to the tumors themselves

 Researchers aimed to surpass the tumor’s defense mechanism by creating a unique surgical approach that releases small nanoparticles only in the lung circulation.
 Taking advantage of the different features of blood vessels that supply healthy lung tissue and lung tumors, researchers directed the nanoparticles to specifically enter the circulation of the dense lung tumors.

 In addition to their explicit targeting of tumor cells, they introduced an additional precautionary step that makes the nanoparticles release their therapeutic agents only when they recognize a specific signal within the tumor region.
 This extra step prevents the risk of damaging the healthy lung tissue.
 Their double level of specificity permits the use of high doses of drugs due to the significantly lower risk of adverse effects on healthy tissues.

 “Direct administration of these nanoparticles into the blood vessels of the lungs allowed us to restrict the accumulation of these particles only in the lungs which eventually led to successful and selective tumor targeting,” explains Deniz Bölükbas, post-doctoral fellow and leading author of the article.